jnchvz/chavez/README.md

 ## Principal problems

 During the creation and production of the game, I found specially difficult the graphic part, because I'm not familiar with maps, sprites and tiles.
 I have implemented JSON to read more easily the sprites sheet, but anyway it was hard to understand because I wasn't familiarized with it at all.
+There's a showing bug, I'm getting a IO exception but after trying a lot, I couldn't find the solution although, the code seems to be okay.

 Another problem was the time.
 I thought I would finish the proyect before the 23 mars, but there where some things during coding the game that made me stay longer and lose time etc, for example, this report I started it willing to explain every step I did and try to make it usable for other persons in the future (if they wanted to make a RPG game too) but I lost a lot of time redacting it so I couldn't finished it as I wanted or expected to.